Torh-21/alx-higher_level_programming/0x03-python-data_structures/README.md

 The 9-max_integer.py function finds the biggest integer of a list.
 The 10-divisible_by_2.py function  finds all multiples of 2 in a list.
 The 11-delete_at.py function deletes the item at a specific position in a list.
+The 12-switch.py function switches the value of a and b.